mcampo2/express-react-template/README.md

 express-react-template
 ======================

-Template for serving a React app through an Express server.<br>
+Template for serving a React app through an Express server.

 ## Project Structure
 | Folder                        |Description            |